botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 ## Chapter 10, From Guest to Owner

 The beacon running inside the Database Server process held the identity of the service account that ran Database Server, call it `TypicalDBServiceAccount`.
-This account had no special domain privileges, but it held one dangerous local Windows right, `SeImpersonatePrivilege`.
+This account had no special domain <span class="cyan">privileges</span>, but it held one dangerous local Windows right, `SeImpersonatePrivilege`.

-This privilege, the right to impersonate any user who connects to the process, is a standard part of how Database Server and certain other Windows services operate.
+This <span class="cyan">privilege</span>, the right to impersonate any user who connects to the process, is a standard part of how Database Server and certain other Windows services operate.
 In the hands of an operator who knows what to do with it, it is a reliable escalation path.

 The technique is called a potato attack, and the mechanics of it read like a confidence trick played on the operating system itself.
 A fake COM server was constructed on a local port.
 The exploit then tricked Windows, through a well understood coercion mechanism, into connecting to that fake server using SYSTEM level credentials.
-When database server connected, the account `TypicalDBServiceAccount` exercised its impersonation privilege and absorbed the SYSTEM identity from that connection.
+When database server connected, the account `TypicalDBServiceAccount` exercised its impersonation <span class="cyan">privilege</span> and absorbed the SYSTEM identity from that connection.

 A TCP payload had been staged in advance and was listening on that local port, waiting for the SYSTEM connection to arrive.

 Internal to the database server the connection arrived.
 The <span class="kw">C2</span> beacon connected.
-A new session appeared in the operator's console, this one marked with the lightning bolt that indicated SYSTEM privileges on the database server.
+A new session appeared in the operator's console, this one marked with the lightning bolt that indicated SYSTEM <span class="cyan">privileges</span> on the database server.

 The Database Server box was now fully owned, and accepting commands from the <span class="red">red team</span> operator.